Enquil/rtr_v5/README.md

 ## Known Issues

-* FORMS
+### Form submitting multiple times (TEMPORARY FIX)

-When spam-clicking a form submit button, the
+When spam-clicking a form submit button (comment-form specifically), the form submits multiple times
+Temporary Fix: Added a js function to prevent default and put an overlay on top of the page until form is handled.
+This should be switched to a function that disables the button instead, or even straight python could possibly work.

 ## Future Implementations

+I chose to sort them by some urgency measure

 * Comment Reply System HIGH
+* Post Images, HIGH
-* Edit comment view, MAYBE
+* Edit comment view, LOW/MEDIUM
+i think twitter might've gotten this one right actually
-* News API, HIGH
+* News API, LOW/MEDIUM
-* Financial API, HIGH
+* Financial API, MEDIUM
-* User Settings HIGH
+* User Settings, HIGH
   * Change email, password etc.